 1. Viral Infections

 Viruses like rotavirus and norovirus top the list as culprits for diarrhea in toddlers.
 These infections spread easily in daycare settings and among siblings.
-They usually cause watery stools along with vomiting and fever but often clear up within a few days.
+They usually cause watery stools along with vomiting, stomach cramps, and fever, and many cases improve within several days with supportive care.

 2. Bacterial and Parasitic Infections

-Sometimes bacteria such as Salmonella or E. coli invade the gut, leading to more severe diarrhea that might include blood or mucus in the stool.
-Parasites like Giardia can also cause prolonged episodes, especially if your toddler has been exposed to untreated water or poor hygiene environments.
+Sometimes bacteria such as Salmonella or certain types of E. coli invade the gut, leading to more severe diarrhea that might include blood or mucus in the stool.
+Parasites like Giardia can also cause prolonged episodes, especially if your toddler has been exposed to untreated water, contaminated food, or poor hygiene environments.

 3. Food Intolerances and Allergies

-Lactose intolerance is a common trigger for toddler diarrhea once they start eating dairy regularly.
-Other food sensitivities or allergies may also upset their digestive system, causing loose stools after eating certain foods.
+Lactose intolerance can trigger diarrhea, especially after dairy intake.
+Other food sensitivities or allergies may also upset the digestive system, causing loose stools, belly discomfort, gas, or rashes after eating certain foods.

 4. Antibiotic Use